-To check to see whether load brake is holding properly, attach approximately a 25% capacity load to hook and raise off floor 6".
-Release motor brake by backing off adjusting nuts.
+To check to see whether load brake is holding properly, attach approximately a 25% capacity load to hook and raise off the floor 6".
+Release motor brake by backing off center adjusting screw approximately 2 turns.
 Load should remain suspended.
 If load drifts to floor, check for malfunctioning spring clutch assembly or worn friction discs.
 Repair/replace as necessary.

-NOTE: Severe impact or shock loads on hook due to improper handling of loads may result in a locked load brake.
-Load can be raised, but motor torque is not sufficient to unlock brake to permit lowering, and motor stalls.
+Note: Severe impact or shock loads on hook due to improper handling of loads may result in a locked load brake.
+Load can be raised, but motor torque is not sufficient to unlock brake to permit lowering and motor stalls.
 If load brake does not release after several inchings of the down button, the load must be removed from the hook before manual efforts are made to unlock the brake.
-It is recommended that the unlocking and subsequent inspection of the load brake be performed by a serviceman experienced in these areas.
+It is recommended that the unlocking and subsequent inspection of the load be performed by a serviceman experienced in these areas.